VingGit/UnicaBot/README.md

 ## JSONParse

-Package for determining the output specs of a restaurant
+Package contains classes for determining the output specs of a restaurant:

 ### SetMenu
   * creates each menu element or lunch option as name(lunch/dessert/take away), price(student/staff/other) and food items
 ### MenusForDay
   * combines above menu elements into a full menu list
 ### Restaurant
-  * creates a Restaurant object that holds info of a restaurant retrieved from Unica Json API
+  * creates a Restaurant object that holds json parameters of a restaurant retrieved from Unica Json API

+## GUI

+Package contains classes for creating the GUI and handling it:

+###ControllerForLogin
+* controller class for Login window
+###ControllerForScene2
+* controller class for second window that is lauched after successful login
+###Locations
+* controller for using and manipulating locations.json and the Restaurant listing
+###Main
+* launches the GUI application

+##Config

+Package contains classes for UnicaBot configuration:

+###Configuration
+* creates a Configuration object that holds the current settings
+###EditConfig
+* handles editions of the config, such as prefix changes